tarampampam/domains/README.md

 I need domains for my pet projects, and instead of buying new domains every time, I decided to buy one for everyone, and use subdomains.
 And why not share them with the community?

+> Please, register domains only for **existing projects** - empty or misconfigured sites will be removed after some
+> time (I do it manually, with notifications before the cleaning).

 ## Domains settings

 |                                   Option                                   |       `*.is-an.app`       |        `*.1bt.uk`         |